ignatandrei/AOP_With_Roslyn/SkinnyControllers/readme.txt

 2. Get - if not arguments, POST else
 3. Rest action

-You can add your template by making a PR to https://github.com/ignatandrei/AOP_With_Roslyn/tree/master/SkinnyControllers
+You can add your template in 2 ways:

+1. [AutoActions(template = TemplateIndicator.CustomTemplateFile, FieldsName = new[] { "*" } ,CustomTemplateFileName = "Controllers\\CustomTemplate1.txt")]

+2. For creating new generic templates, please PR to https://github.com/ignatandrei/AOP_With_Roslyn

 That's all!